 IEF are working in Kenya, Tanzania, Uganda and Lower Zambezi to increase the presence of security personnel for elephant monitoring and anti-poaching projects within the Serengeti ecosystem.
 Their vision is to create a sustainable future for elephants, by linking people and elephants for their mutual long-term benefit.

-Find a more complete list of wildlife conservation parks and projects we love, here.
+See a more comprehensive list of wildlife conservation parks and projects in Africa.